OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 The second page of the dashboard takes a more granular approach, zeroing on

-- Cumulative Sum
+- Cumulative Sum of All Sales
-- The sales figures from the angle of countries and agents responsible for bookings
+- Sales figures from the angle of countries and agents responsible for bookings
 - YoY % and MoM % Growth Rates

 <p align="left">